This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Getting up close and personal to the 400-year-old giants whilst listening to the sounds and movement of the forest created a peaceful experience, and the canopy provided welcome shade from the heat of the day.

 The 600-metre Ancient Empire boardwalk starts from the visitor interpretation centre.
-Entry to this experience is free, but there is a cost for the tree top walk.
+Entry to this experience is free, but there is an entry fee for the tree top walk.

 - Go swim at Elephant Rocks in Denmark